contrast-zone/t-rewriter.js/docs/expression-logic.md

 To that extent, the essence of *expression logic* is in translating between user-defined formal language and already existing language of output environment.
 This conforms to a presumption that, generally speaking, semantics of user defined formal language may be considered as merely a ruleset for translation to an output language that is already understood by output environment.

 In this section we introduce a mechanism which *expression logic* is using to perform such a translation.
-Moreover, while performing such a translation, we may carry out any computational process represented by an inference mechanism analogous to deductive reasoning supported by *expression logic*.
+Moreover, while performing such a translation, we may carry out any computational process represented by an inference mechanism of abductive reasoning.
 Let's start with *expression logic* syntax, then move on to its semantics.

 ### 2.1. expression logic syntax